Autism Evaluations in Montana

 Signs of Autism in Children, Teens, and Adults

-Difficulty with social interactions, sharing, or taking turns
+Difficulty with social interactions or friendship

-Strong sensory sensitivities (sound, touch, light)
+Sensory sensitivities (sound, touch, light)

-Repetitive behaviors or strict routines
+Repetitive behaviors or rigid routines

 Challenges with transitions or unexpected changes